Susan Smith: Trial

 In 1995, David Bruck and Judy Clarke served as co-counsel for Smith.
 In their opening statement, Clarke argued Smith was deeply troubled and experienced severe depression.
 Clarke told the jury: "This is not a case about evil.
 This is a case about despair and sadness."
 The defense's theory of the case was that Smith drove to the edge of the lake to kill herself and her two sons, but her body willed itself out of the car.
-The prosecution, on the other hand, believed she murdered her sons in order to start a new life with a former lover.
+However, the prosecution contended she murdered her sons in order to start a new life with a former lover.
 It took the jury only two and a half hours to convict her of murdering them.
-During the penalty phase, Tommy Pope, the lead prosecutor in the Smith case, argued passionately in favor of sentencing Smith to death.
+During the penalty phase, Tommy Pope, the lead prosecutor, argued passionately in favor of sentencing Smith to death.
 The jury ultimately voted against imposing the death penalty.
 Smith was sentenced to two concurrent life terms in prison in 1995 for the murders of her two sons.
 Smith's defense psychiatrist diagnosed her with dependent personality disorder and major depression.

 Incarceration

 Smith was originally incarcerated in the Administrative Segregation Unit in the Camille Griffin Graham Correctional Institution in Columbia, South Carolina.

-In 2000, two correctional officers at the Camille Griffin Graham Correctional Institution were charged after having sex with her.
+In 2000, two correctional officers at the Camille Griffin Graham Correctional Institution were charged after having sexual intercourse with her.
 Consequently, she was moved to the Leath Correctional Institution in Greenwood.

 Smith's first parole eligibility was in November of 2024, at which time she was denied parole.
-It was reported that after Smith's chance for parole was denied she threw a tantrum in her cell.